-As the IT dependence of companies increases, so does its necessity in implementing a disaster recovery plan even in the event of the worst-case scenario: a total or near-total shutdown of the affected enterprise.
+As companies’ dependence on IT increases, so does the need to implement a disaster recovery plan in the event of the worst-case scenario: a total or near-total shutdown of the affected business.

-Today, companies are exiting their over-reliance on local backup and adopting a more advanced Disaster Recovery (DR) approach based on cloud services.
-This approach allows organizations to create a tailored solution to best aligns with their existing infrastructure.
+Today, companies are reconsidering their over-reliance on local backup and adopting a more advanced Disaster Recovery (DR) approach based on cloud services.
+This approach allows organizations to create a tailored solution to best align with their existing infrastructure.

 How we can help

-For organizations using Axional software, we provide the expertise, technologies, and services that their DR plan needs to build a replication solution on our data centers.
-We apply a holistic strategy including people, processes, policies, and technologies focused on restoring the IT systems critical to supporting your business functions.
+For organizations using Axional software, we provide the expertise, technologies, and services that your DR plan needs to build a replication solution on our data centers.
+We apply a holistic strategy including people, processes, policies, and technologies focused on restoring IT systems critical to supporting your business functions.

-If you have processing and I/O intensive workloads, or mission-critical applications that require high availability, security and control, we offer you a dedicated hosting infrastructure, with dedicated hardware to ensure consistent network, CPU and disk I/O performance (Fully Managed Dedicated Servers 24x7x365).
+If you have processing and I/O intensive workloads, or mission-critical applications that require high availability, security and control, we offer you a hosting infrastructure with dedicated hardware to ensure consistent network, CPU and disk I/O performance (Fully Managed Dedicated Servers 24x7x365).

 Deister DR Services

-Still the most common method for many mid-size companies is copying data to tape and transporting those tapes to an offsite location.
-Is a well proven method but in the event of a disaster, the recovery process is long, costly, and inefficient.
+The most common method for many mid-size companies is still to copy data to tape and transport those tapes to an offsite location.
+It may be a proven method, but in the event of a disaster the recovery process is long, costly, and inefficient.
 The Recovery Point Objective (RPO) is a minimum of 24 hours for these traditional methods, with an even longer Recovery Time Objective (RTO) to restore manually from backup systems.

-Additionally, a vital component to any DR plan is the testing conducted to ensure all of the capabilities are functioning properly.
-Traditional DR methods make this task extremely time consuming due to significant architectural work, and an immense amount of hardware and storage that is used in the DR solution.
+Additionally, a vital component of any DR plan is the testing conducted to ensure all capabilities are functioning properly.
+Traditional DR methods make this task extremely time-consuming due to significant architectural work and an immense amount of hardware and storage that is used in the DR solution.

-Instead, we offer a fully managed DRaaS that provide failover to a cloud environment.
+Instead, we offer a fully managed DRaaS that provides failover to a cloud environment.
 The service contains three basic steps:

 - Images of the customer’s servers are created and stored as warm-standby VMs in our Data Center.
-A dedicated communication line is configured between both environments.
+A dedicated line of communication is configured between both environments.
 During this process, IP addressing, VLANs and other elements are defined for the recovery environment.

-- Our technicians works with the customer to deploy a replication that continually copies data changes in the customer environment to the cloud.
+- Our technicians work with the customer to launch a replication that continually copies data changes in the customer environment to the cloud.
 We offer two options (see table): Fast Recovery Time (HDR or RSS) and Medium Recovery Time (rsync).
-In both cases we store the current DB and the last back-up copy.
+In both cases we store the current DB and the most recent backup copy.

 - Upon declaration of a DR (or a test), the VMs are ready for use immediately.
 Customers then have access to their environment through a portal providing console access for any testing or management they need to perform.